akpw/mktxp/README.md

 ```
 ❯ mktxp edit -ed nano
 ```
-Obviously, you can do the same via just open the config file directly:
+Obviously, you can do the same via just opening the config file directly:
 ```
 ❯ nano ~/mktxp/mktxp.conf

 ```

 #### Docker image
-For Docker instances, one way is to use a configered mktxp.conf file from a local installation. \
+For Docker instances, one way is to use a configured mktxp.conf file from a local installation. \
-You can also create a standalone one in a dedicated folder:
+Alternatively you can create a standalone one in a dedicated folder:
 ```
 mkdir mktxp
 cd mktxp